 40th Anniversary Reading Series

-As part of our “ruby anniversary” season, WP Theater will be launching the inaugural Fortieth Anniversary Reading Series to take place this Spring.
-In the first outing of this annual series, past meets present as WP shares staged readings of five extraordinary plays from throughout its history, directed by recent alums and current members of the WP Theater Directors Lab…
+As part of our “ruby anniversary” season, WP Theater will be launching our Fortieth Anniversary Reading Series to take place this Spring.
+Past meets present as WP shares staged readings of five extraordinary plays from throughout its history, directed by recent alums and current members of the WP Theater Directors Lab…

 Monday, March 25 at 7:00pm